 - Discretionary accounts: Written authorization required before exercising discretion

-- Advertising rules: What requires principal approval, what constitutes misleading communications
+- Advertising rules: Administrator filing authority and what constitutes misleading communications

 Think of it this way: Chapters 2-5 were about getting licensed and getting securities registered.
 This chapter is about doing the job right: communicating honestly, documenting properly, and protecting client information.